You Wrote It, You Watch It

-You Wrote It, You Watch It is an MTV sketch comedy show that aired in the 1992–1993 season.
-It was hosted by Jon Stewart, and featured members of The State comedy troupe prior to their being given their own show by MTV.
+You Wrote It, You Watch It is an MTV sketch comedy show that aired from 1992–1993.
+It was hosted by Jon Stewart and featured members of The State comedy troupe.
+The latter of whom starred in their own show on MTV following the cancellation of You Wrote It, You Watch It.

 The State performed humorous sketch recreations of letters sent to the MTV offices by viewers, depicting outrageous stories and events from their daily lives, with introductions by Stewart.

-An early example of crowdsourcing, the show only lasted one season, premiering in 1992 and being canceled in 1993.
+An early example of crowdsourcing, the program relied on content submitted by viewers.
+The show only lasted one season before its cancellation.
 Jon Stewart would later quip, "You wrote it, you just didn't watch it!"